shoumikdey/brute-force/CONTRIBUTING.md

 - Clone the project locally
 - Commit changes to your own branch
 - Push the change back to the branch as in the issue
+- Attaching a working GIF in the PR description will enable faster merging.